HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/tagging_rating/tag_rate_federation/fed_admin/tag_fed_admin_spec_icon.md

 You configure the custom properties in the Resource Environment Provider for the WP CP Configuration Service for tagging and rating in the WebSphere® Integrated Solutions Console.

 !!! note
     The icons are part of the portal installation.
 For theHCL Connections features, the custom properties for the icons exist without a predefined path.
-Unless no icon URL is defined, the icons are loaded directly from HCL Portal.
+Unless no icon URL is defined, the icons are loaded directly from HCL Digital Experience (DX).

 ???+ info "Related information"